Joe Mixon Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 - Against the Ravens, Mixon's 55.1 rushing yards per game over his seven career matchups are 1.4 fewer than his over/under in Sunday's game.

-- Mixon, in seven matchups versus the Ravens, has run for a TD once, but not more than one in a single contest.
+- In one of seven games versus the Ravens Mixon has rushed for a touchdown.
+But he did not have multiple TDs in that game.

-- Conceding 82 rushing yards per game, the Ravens have the fourth-ranked run defense in the NFL.
+- The Ravens have the NFL's fourth-ranked defense against the run, surrendering 82.0 yards per game.

-- The Ravens have allowed six rushing touchdowns, 15th in the league.
+- The Ravens have given up six rushing touchdowns, 15th in the league.

 Recent Performances

-- In last week's contest against the Lions, Mixon ran the ball 18 times for 94 yards (5.2 yards per carry).
+- In last week's outing against the Lions, Mixon carried the ball 18 times for 94 yards (5.2 yards per attempt).

-- Mixon added five catches for 59 yards and scored one receiving touchdown.
+- He added five receptions for 59 yards and scored one touchdown in the passing game.

-- Over his last three games, Mixon has run for 194 yards on 44 carries (64.7 ypg), with two touchdowns.
+- In his last three games, Mixon has taken 44 carries for 194 yards (64.7 per game) and two touchdowns.

-- Mixon has also caught seven passes for 61 yards (20.3 ypg) and one touchdown.
+- He's also averaged 20.3 receiving yards per game, catching seven passes for 61 yards and one touchdown.

 Mixon's Cincinnati Teammates